Wargame: Red Dragon

 Wargame: Red Dragon is a real-time strategy video game developed by Eugen Systems and originally published by Focus Home Interactive, released on April 17, 2014.
-It is the sequel to the 2013 Wargame: AirLand Battle.
+It is the sequel to the Wargame: AirLand Battle.

 Gameplay

-Wargame: Red Dragon is set in East Asia during an alternate history Cold War where the Soviet Union doesn't collapse and featuring five new Asia Pacific factions: China, North Korea, South Korea, Japan and the ANZAC.
+Wargame: Red Dragon is set in East Asia during an alternate history Cold War where the Soviet Union doesn't collapse and featuring five new Asia Pacific factions: China, North Korea, South Korea, Japan and the ANZAC, while six other nations were subsequently added in paid DLCs: Netherlands, Israel, Yugoslavia, Finland, South Africa, and Italy.
 The battlefield is viewed from a top-down perspective, giving the player an overview of the action.
 The player can decide which units they want to deploy before a battle, creating a deck of specific individual units.
 The player can choose from infantry, various forms of armored units, air forces, and naval forces, with further customization available, e.g. choosing between infantry with anti-aircraft or anti-armor capabilities, or whether to deploy air-superiority aircraft or ones suited for supporting ground forces.
 The opposing sides will typically start on opposite sides of the battlefield, with both parties being awarded an initial number of deployment points, that determine how many units they can spawn at the start of the battle.
-Units in the game have several attributes such as their amount of fuel or ammunition; If a unit runs out of fuel or ammunition, it will be unable to move or shoot, respectively.
+Units in the game have several attributes such as their amount of fuel or ammunition; if a unit runs out of fuel or ammunition, it will be unable to move or shoot, respectively.
 Players can manage these attributes by deploying supply units, which repair and re-arm units.
 Units also have morale which can degrade under heavy attack, reducing the unit's combat effectiveness and potentially causing it to rout, leaving it unresponsive to player commands.

 Following initial deployment, players must gradually hold and secure additional designated zones on the map by deploying special command units and supporting forces to them.
 Holding these zones awards the player with additional deployment points over time, allowing them to bring in additional units during the course of a battle.
 Any units ordered during the battle will arrive from a specific command point; a deployment zone typically located on the edge of the map from which units ordered will enter the battle.
 If such a point is lost, the player will be unable to call in reinforcements until it is re-secured.
 They will lose the game if they possess no units with which to capture a deployment zone.
 Other ways of losing include running out of units and having fewer points than the enemy at the end of the battle.